Jennifer Garner: 2010s

 In 2015's Danny Collins, a drama inspired by the true story of folk singer Steve Tilston and starring Al Pacino and Annette Bening, Garner played the supporting role of the wife of Bobby Cannavale's character.
 The film was released in selected cinemas and was warmly received by critics; Stephanie Merry of The Washington Post felt Garner gave the movie "a powerful jolt of emotion".
 In 2016, Garner appeared in the Christian drama Miracles from Heaven, playing the mother of a young girl who had a near-death experience and was later cured of an incurable disease.
 The film grossed $73.9 million worldwide and received generally mixed reviews from critics, who felt it "makes the most out of an outstanding performance" from Garner.
 Ken Jaworowski of The New York Times praised a "dedicated" and "heartfelt" performance, while Nigel Smith of The Guardian found "her subtly wrought work ... tremendously effective" in an otherwise "crassly manipulative" film.
 Also in 2016, Garner starred in the critically panned comedy Nine Lives, playing the second wife of a workaholic father who has his mind trapped inside of his daughter's new cat.
 Garner made an uncredited cameo appearance in Mother's Day (2016).

 Garner appeared in the drama Wakefield, which premiered at TIFF and was released in May 2017.
 Also in 2017, she starred in The Tribes of Palos Verdes, and in friend Judy Greer's directorial debut A Happening of Monumental Proportions.
 In 2018, she co-starred in Love, Simon, an adaptation of the young-adult novel Simon vs. the Homo Sapiens Agenda.
+Talking about the film in 2026, Garner said: "it’s the most important film I’ve ever been a part of.
+I’m so grateful that (Greg Berlanti) asked me.
+I’m so grateful that I got to play the role and be that mom.
+I hear from people ...
+‘You know, Love, Simon, helped me.
+I saw it with my parents.
+It really helped us have a conversation...'
+Art helps you see yourself.
+It helps you see yourself reflected back.
+It helps you dream.
+It helps you see outside of yourself and think and experience someone else’s experience of the world and have more openness and empathy for them."
 Also that year, Garner voiced the role of Mama Llama for Netflix's original animated preschool series Llama Llama, and starred as the lead in the action-revenge film Peppermint, which was released on September 7.

 In August 2018, Garner was honored with a star on the Hollywood Walk of Fame.
 Variety praised her "radiant likability" and said she was second only to Tom Hanks.
 Also in 2018, she had a leading role in the HBO comedy series Camping, which was based on the British television series of the same name.